 It is well known that large variations in rainfall occur over quite a small spatial scale.
 Despite this, there are not many studies that have looked at this problem in detail.
 One study that has investigated spatial variability in rainfall was carried out in the Plynlimon research catchments in mid-Wales (Clarke et al., 1973).
 In setting up a hydrological monitoring network in the Wye and Severn catchments thirty-eight rain gauges were installed to try and characterise the rainfall variation.
-The rainfall network had eighteen rain gauges in the Severn catchment (total area 8.7 km) and twenty gauges in the Wye (10.55 km).
+The rainfall network had eighteen rain gauges in the Severn catchment (total area 8.7 km2) and twenty gauges in the Wye (10.55 km2).

 The monthly data for a period between April 1971 and March 1973 were analysed to calculate areal average rainfall using contrasting methods.
 The results from this can be seen in Figure 2.14.
-The most startling feature of Figure 2.14 is the lack of difference in calculated values and that they introduces an extremely important concept in hydrology: the frequency-magnitude relationship.
-With rainfall (and runoff - see Chapters 5 and 6) the larger the rainfall event the less frequent follow no regular pattern.
+The most startling feature of Figure 2.14 is the lack of difference in calculated values and that they follow no regular pattern.
 At times the arithmetic mean is greater than the others while in other months it is less.
 When the total rainfall for the two-year period is looked at, the Thiessen's calculation is 0.3 per cent less than the arithmetic mean, while the isohyetal method is 0.4 per cent less.